jacobcassidy/vscode-css-nesting-syntax-highlighting/README.md

 - When nested, a few obscure `#tag-names` are overridden by the same `#property-names`.
 Those names are:
   - **HTML tags**: `content`, `font`, `image`, `marquee`, `mask`, `shadow`, `style`.
   - **SVG tags**: `color-profile`, `cursor`, `filter`, `line`, `text`.
-- Nesting syntax highlighting for `at rules`, except for `@media`, has not been added.

 ## Issues?